Visit our latest live Events and Webinars with experts and get all your questions answered

 The weather is generally warmer than the UK and avoids the extremes of North America.
 It’s a country where good healthcare is a priority and there are social events specifically for retirees.
 The countryside has been looked after, with effective preservation of the best of the countryside, buildings and villages.

-When France Property Guides surveyed buyers in France, 74% of those looking for retirement in France were buying a house or cottage in the countryside or village.
+Where are they moving?
+When Your Overseas Home surveyed buyers in France, 74% of those looking for retirement in France were buying a house or cottage in the countryside or village.
 One in five wanted a seaside home and only one in 20 wanted a city apartment.

 A garden was the most requested feature, with a view and being within walking distance to shops also very popular.
 Being completely practical, however, convenient parking also featured highly on many people’s requirements.

 If you’ll only be in France for part of your time, you can stay in the Schengen Area of the European Union for up to 90 days in every 180 without any need for a visa.
-That is the whole Schengen Area, however, you cannot stay 90 days in France and then another 90 in Spain.
+That is the whole Schengen Area, however.
+You cannot stay 90 days in France and then another 90 in Spain.

-You must apply before you move to France, via the French Consulate in London.
 There are various types of long-stay visa.
 Most retirees opt for a Visa de Long Séjour valant Titre de Séjour – Visiteur (VLS-Visiteur).

 Once you have this and have arrived in France, you apply for a five-year Carte de Séjour.
 Should you decide to stay beyond that time, you will apply for a Carte de Séjour Permanent from your local Prefecture.

 To obtain a VLS you must prove you have an income at least as high as France’s minimum working wage (SMIC).
-As of 2022, this is around €1,250 net (€1,500 gross) per month, or about €2,000 for a couple.
-You can show that as a year’s income is ready in the bank, it is around €20,000.
+As of early 2026 this is around €1,400 net per month (€17,000+ per year), or about €2,100 for a couple (€20,000-25,000 per year).
+If showing it as regular income is a problem (perhaps you are just retiring now) you can instead show that as a year’s income ready in the bank.

 Income can be a pension coming in, rental income from the UK, investment income or other financial resources you have.
 What it is not allowed to be, however, if you are retired in France, is the income you are receiving from work.